Getting Started with QI

 Training and post graduate qualifications

-Several universities now offer a postgraduate certificate (PGCert), postgraduate diploma (PGDip) and masters (MSc/MA) in Quality Improvement and related fields.
-These can usually be undertaken on a part-time and flexible basis.
-Searching online will reveal a range of such courses.
-There are a wide range of online learning resources to learn the basics of Quality Improvement methodology.
+Several universities offer a postgraduate certificate (PGCert), postgraduate diploma (PGDip) and masters (MSc/MA) in Quality Improvement and related fields.
+Some examples of QI courses are listed below.

 - Quality Improvement in Healthcare: the Case for Change, University of Bath